Japan eyes political shakeup after Ozawa forms new party

 The next lower house election must be held by September 2013 and the possible proliferation of smaller parties will also make coalition politics a necessity.

 "Ozawa's departure is a plus for Noda in terms of his policy management because it removes sources of friction and makes it easy to cooperate with main opposition parties," said Atsuo Ito, an independent political analyst who has worked for both the Democrats and rival Liberal Democratic Party (LDP).

 "But in terms of numbers, Noda's government is weakening."

-Many analysts expect no one party will win a majority in the next lower house election, underlining voters' disgust at the inability of mainstream parties to tackle persistent problems such as a stagnant economy and a shrinking, ageing population.
+Opinion polls suggest no single party will win a majority in the next election, underlining voters' disgust at the inability of mainstream parties to tackle persistent problems such social and economic effects of a shrinking, ageing population.

 "If an election is called, it may spur a political realignment.
 Neither the Democrats nor the main opposition could win a majority.
 It would be a matter of who is allying with whom," said a lawmaker close to Noda.